Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for different states

+The $2k$-point function above can be computed analogously to the $2k$-point functions encountered when studying Rényi entanglement entropy evolution under local operator quenches in RCFTs \cite{He:2014mwa, Chen:2015usa}.
+Further technical details of it are presented in Appendix \ref{appsb1} for the interested reader.
+In terms of the analysis in Appendix \ref{appsb1}, the full-time evolution of the RRE for a primary state and a descendant state is given by

-Eq.~\eqref{fulltime3.2} shows that although generally speaking, the RRE is asymmetrical with respect to the two density matrices that constitute it, {RRE indeed can serve as a ``measure" of the distinguishability of two states that are indistinguishable in the context of entanglement entropy.}
+Eq.~\eqref{s3fulltime3.2} shows that although generally speaking, the RRE is asymmetrical with respect to the two density matrices that constitute it, {RRE indeed can serve as a ``measure" of the distinguishability\footnote{We emphasize that the distinguishability ``measure" discussed throughout this work does not constitute a true measure in the mathematical or quantum-informatic sense.
+Rather, it serves as a diagnostic indicator for different operators within the same conformal family or a probe for ``fine structures" beyond entanglement entropy.} of two states that are indistinguishable in the context of entanglement entropy.}